hsnkh12/arcgis-react-app-template/README.md

 # Getting Started with React and ArcGIS Javascript SDK
-A starter template to build arcGIS application using ReactJS and javascript SDK This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A starter template to build arcGIS application using ReactJS and javascript SDK.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts